ChainSafe/engineering-handbook/docs/4_the-formal-stuff/Career Development/readme.md

 ### Impact
 1. **Component**: makes an impact on one or more components of the system
 2. **Stream**: makes an impact on the whole Stream, not just on specific parts of it
-3. **Program**: makes an impact not only their Stream but also on other Streams in the Program
+3. **Program (Multiple Streams)**: makes an impact not only their Stream but also on other Streams in the same or other Programs
 4. **Multiple Programs**: makes an impact on more than one Programs
 5. **Company**: makes an impact on most of the Programs

-### Technical Expertise
+### System
 :::info
 Level of the [**Engineering Chart**](charts#engineering-chart)
 :::

-1. **Adopts**: actively learns and adopts the architectural approaches and tools defined by the Stream
+1. **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
-2. **Specializes**: is the go-to person for one or more architecture domains and takes initiative to learn new ones
+2. **Designs**: designs and implements medium to large size features while reducing the system’s tech debt
-3. **Evangelizes**: researches, creates proofs of concept and introduces new architectural approaches to the Stream
+3. **Owns**: owns the production operation and monitoring of the system and is aware of its [SLAs](#glossary)
-4. **Masters**: has very deep knowledge about the whole tech stack of the system
+4. **Evolves**: evolves the architecture to support future requirements and defines its [SLAs](#glossary)
-5. **Creates**: designs and creates new architecture parts that are widely used either by the Streams within or outside the Program
+5. **Leads**: leads the technical excellence of the system and creates plans to mitigate outages

 ### Research Methodology
 :::info
 Level of the [**Research Chart**](charts#research-chart)
 :::
 1. **Executes**: Given a research question, knows where to look and gather all state-of-the-art articles and papers and summarize them with good coherency
 2. **Analyzes**: Is able to filter out relevant and high quality papers, articles, projects.
 Can sufficiently critique the usefulness of the method.
 Can write longer articles on a topic explaining complex matters in simpler terms
 3. **Proposes**: Can identify possible research directions, formulates research questions, scopes the research work with tangible outputs.
 Reviews the work of other team members with an eye for detail.
 Can write academic style papers, perform systematic literature review and publish it